mitmproxy/www/src/content/posts/wireguard-mode/index.md

     twitter: decathorpe
 ---

-The next release of mitmproxy is slated to ship with a new proxy mode based on [WireGuard](https://www.wireguard.com/).
+mitmproxy 9 release ships with a new experimental proxy mode based on [WireGuard®](https://www.wireguard.com/).
 This new mode makes it incredibly easy to set up proxying for other devices in your network, and allows you to only proxy specific apps on Android.